-- Conduct public outreach activities and provide administrative and outreach support for public meetings that correspond with current and future transportation projects, plans, and studies by publishing legal notices, press releases and advertisements, conducting public meeting arrangements, slideshow presentation and production, and development of educational materials for distribution at the meetings. - Provide public information on regional transportation issues through a multitude of outreach activities including public meetings, television, radio, digital and social media, and print. - Solicit public comments on transportation programs, projects, and policies and to respond to public comment in a timely fashion. - Create graphics and other visualization components to deliver information to interested parties through digital media communications including websites, webinars, social media, video and audio technologies, and photography.
+Conduct public outreach activities and provide administrative and outreach support for public meetings that correspond with current and future transportation projects, plans, and studies by publishing legal notices, press releases and advertisements, conducting

-- Develop and maintain listservs and community contact lists to ensure adequate distribution and notices of public meetings and materials to interested parties. - Provide live-streaming of Transportation Policy Committee meetings and other meetings and events as determined. - Develop partnerships with community organizations to provide public information on regional transportation issues, projects, and studies. - A consultant will be utilized to assist with the purchase of media and advertisements for hurricane preparedness media campaign.
+- public meeting arrangements, slideshow presentation and production, and development of educational materials for distribution at the meetings. - Provide public information on regional transportation issues through a multitude of outreach activities including public meetings, television, radio, digital and social media, and print. - Solicit public comments on transportation programs, projects, and policies and to respond to public comment in a timely fashion. - Create graphics and other visualization components to deliver information to interested parties through digital media communications including websites, webinars, social media, video and audio technologies, and photography.
+Develop and maintain listservs and community contact lists to ensure adequate distribution and notices of public meetings and materials to interested parties. - Provide live-streaming of Transportation Policy Committee meetings and other meetings and events as determined. - Develop partnerships with community organizations to provide public information on regional transportation issues, projects, and studies. - Conduct a hurricane preparedness public outreach campaign to promote the Together Against the Weather program and the zip zone maps.